daviddalpiaz/r4sl/04-reg-basics.md

 We can then use the `predict()` function for point estimates, confidence intervals, and prediction intervals.

-Using only the first two arguments, `R` will simply return a point estimate, that is, the "predicted values," $\hat{y}$.
+Using only the first two arguments, `R` will simply return a point estimate, that is, the "predicted value," $\hat{y}$.

 ```r